-The draft National Planning Policy Framework has recently been published as a consultation document.
-Whilst it holds limited weight, it does set out the Governments intention for the future of national planning policy.
-Whilst the content of PPS5 has been significantly condensed, it is considered that the level of protection for listed buildings and conservation areas has not been reduced.
+Whilst the content of the NPPF has condensed previously published guidance, it is considered that the level of protection for listed buildings and conservation areas has not been reduced.
 The overriding document remains the Planning (Listed Buildings and Conservation Areas) Act 1990.
-However the NPPF does not give as much detail about the correct approach to managing the historic environment and therefore lower tier documents, such as conservation area appraisals and management plans will be important to give certainty and clarity.
+However the NPPF does not give much detail about the correct approach to managing the historic environment and therefore lower tier documents, such as conservation area appraisals and management plans will be important to give certainty and clarity.